Workflow API

 Configuration for the model, should be a dictionary conforming to [ConfigDict][pydantic.config.ConfigDict].

-class kavalai.workflow.models.AgentNode(*, name: str, type: ~typing.Literal['agent'] = 'agent', prompt: str, inputs: dict[str, ~kavalai.agents.workflow_model.ArgumentInfo] = {}, output: str, next: str, allowed_tools: list[str] = <factory>, max_steps: int = 10, llm_model: str | None = None, llm_kwargs: dict[str, ~typing.Any] = <factory>)[source]
+class kavalai.workflow.models.AgentNode(*, name: str, type: ~typing.Literal['agent'] = 'agent', prompt: str, inputs: dict[str, ~kavalai.workflow.models.ArgumentInfo] = {}, output: str, next: str, allowed_tools: list[str] = <factory>, max_steps: int = 10, llm_model: str | None = None, llm_kwargs: dict[str, ~typing.Any] = <factory>, stream_output: bool = False, stream_delta: bool = False, stream_instructions: bool = False, stream_partials: bool = False)[source]

 Bases: BaseNode